dtao/aiadventures/summaries/2023-09-16-supervised-machine-learning/supervised-machine-learning.md

 the math.

-For a model that takes multiple types of input ("features"), if the values of those inputs have very different magnitudes, there is value in transforming them to have similar magnitudes.
-As an example, if one set of features falls within the range 1–100, and another set of features falls within the range 10,000–1,000,000, you could take the second set and multiply by 0.001 so that the ranges are closer together, and then reverse that transformation after optimizing the model.
+For a model that takes multiple types of input ("features"), if the values of those inputs have very different magnitudes, it is helpful to transform them to have similar magnitudes.
+As an example, if one set of features falls within the range 1-100, and another set of features falls within the range 10,000-1,000,000, you could take the second set and multiply by 0.001 so that the ranges are closer together, and then reverse that transformation after optimizing the model.